eastlondoner/mineflare-cli/README.md

 The system consists of two main components:

 1. **Bot Server** - Long-running process that:
-   - Connects to Minecraft server using Mineflayer
+   - Connects to Minecraft server using mineflare
    - Logs all events with timestamps
    - Exposes HTTP API for control
    - Provides screenshot capability via prismarine-viewer